PORTAL-CEOS/ANHALYZE/README.md

 #### Dynamic variable option:

-You can provide the mask filename with full path when opening an `ANHA` .nc file, as follows:
+You can provide your mask filename with full path when opening an `ANHA*.nc` file, as follows:

 ```
 import anhalyze as ah

 # Open file
-aa = ah.AnhaDataset(filename, mask_filename=your_mask_filename)
+aa = ah.AnhaDataset(filename, mask_filename='mask_full_filename')
 ```

+#### No-autodownload option:

+If there is no mask available, `AnhaDataset` will attempt to download the default mask.
+If you don't want this behaviour then edit the configuration file  `package_data.toml`, located in `<package root path>/anhalyze/config/`.
+In the `[mask]` section, change variable `autodownload_file` from 'true' to 'false'.
+This will prevent the file to be downloaded.
+If you don't provide a valid mask alternative, the code will return an error message.

 -----
 ## Version History